Gender. We’re all supposed to possess it.

 I sometimes feel weird when I refer to myself as a girl.
 But sometimes it’s fine.

-I feel some dysphoria when I hear the term “bisexual” because it erases huge swaths of people, myself included.
+I feel some dysphoria when I hear the term “bisexual” because in my mind, it erases huge swaths of people, myself included.
 Two genders.
 That’s not a broad enough term.
-Being called bisexual makes me feel physically ill.
+Though that’s not what it means to all people, and there’s many people who claim the term bisexual while loving people of all genders, being called bisexual makes me feel physically ill.

 And so I identify as “Vaguely Genderqueer But Mostly Female.”